izzy-robinson/msc-thesis/Constructing New Local Friendliness Inequalities.md

 We initially focus on the strategies which saturate CGLMP; there are a huge set of these.
 We then add in a penalisation term with $\delta$; this narrows down the search space somewhat.
 Finally we choose a $\gamma$ such that none of these optimal strategies are rewarded (i.e. they are either penalised or neutral); we start off with a symmetric $\gamma$ then edit it through trial and error.
 We are ultimately left with the following proposal:

 Now we have a concrete proposal for a CGLMP-LF inequality, we need to carefully check all strategies to find the LF bound.
-We do so numerically using MATLAB code found in Appendix B. It is found that the LF bound on our new inequality is $3$.
+We do so numerically using MATLAB code found in Appendix B. It is discovered that the LF bound on our new inequality is $3$.
 The next step is to see if quantum mechanics is able to violate this bound.
 Luckily it is - the quantum bound is $3.69393>3$.

 Our new inequality is not a facet of the CGLMP-LF polytope.